 Here’s Ariel’s skinny to muscular transformation, showing that ectomorphs can indeed build broader shoulders:

-Since then, I haven’t put much emphasis on gaining more muscle.
-60 pounds proved to be enough.
-But I’ve gotten married, just had my first son, and I’m still feeling grateful that I took the effort to bulk up.
+We still try to walk the walk.
+I’ve gotten married, just had my first son, and I’m still feeling grateful that I took the effort to bulk up.
 It’s helped me live a productive and healthy life, and I get to feel like a strong husband and father.

-Anyway, that’s the story of how we went from skinny to muscular, with Jared gained 50 pounds, me gaining 60 pounds, and Marco gaining 63.
-It’s also the story of how our Bony to Beastly business came to be, and why we’re so passionate about helping other ectomorphs bulk up.
+Anyway, that’s the story of how we went from skinny to muscular, with Jared ultimately gaining fifty pounds, me gaining sixty pounds, and Marco eventually gaining seventy.
+It’s also the story of how Bony to Beastly came to be, and why we’re so passionate about helping other skinny guys bulk up.

-If you’re a naturally skinny guy and you want our help building muscle, check out our Bony to Beastly Bulking Program.
-We’ve been doing this full-time for seven years, and we’ve had almost 10,000 satisfied clients.
+If you’re a naturally skinny guy and you want help building muscle, check out our Bony to Beastly Bulking Program.
+We’ve been doing this full-time for almost ten years now, with nearly 10,000 satisfied clients.
 I think you’ll love it.